 As the peppers age, they mature to a deep red color.
 You will more likely encounter the pods dried and ground into flakes in markets, however.
 They are more rarely found fresh.

 I have grown these pods in my own home garden and the plants were quite productive.
 Here is a shot of some fresh pods picked directly from my garden.
 You’ll notice the vibrant red color.

 What does crushed Aleppo pepper taste like?

-Crushed Aleppo offers moderate heat level and great flavor, with a fruitiness offering hints of tomato, with a welcomed earthiness and slight tang.
+Crushed Aleppo offers moderate heat level and great flavor, with a fruitiness offering hints of sun dried tomato, with a welcomed earthiness and slight tang.
 You’ll also notice a touch of salt is that it is used in the traditional method of drying Aleppo pepper.